How to pack for any trail ride Hit the trail with everything you need (and nothing you don’t)

 Emergency trail repair

-Riding conditions and your personal limitations are always important to factor in when you pack up, so use your best judgment.
-Bring more water on summer scorchers, an extra snack if you think you’ll need it, and toss in a toasty layer on chilly autumn rides.
+Riding conditions and your personal limitations are always important to factor in when you pack, so use your best judgment.
+Bring more water on summer scorchers, an extra snack if you think you’ll need it and toss in a toasty layer on chilly autumn rides.
 Most importantly, pack your good vibes and get ready for a solid day on the dirt.

 Did we forget anything?
 Let us know in the comments!